 Ascension 1 Talent: Calcite Might

 Transient Blossoms generated by Abiogenesis: Solar Isotoma deal 25% more DMG to opponents whose HP is below 50%.

 A decent damage buff that leads to an overall damage increase of about 13% for any proc that benefits from this ascension talent.
 However, given its requirements, don’t expect its uptime to be more than 50%.

 Using Rite of Progeniture: Tectonic Tide increases the Elemental Mastery of nearby party members by 125 for 10s.

-This passive seems decent on paper as 125 EM is a sizeable amount of EM.
-However, as most teams are capable of running Kazuha or Sucrose, their ability to utilise the 4VV set makes them superior choices in most cases.
-While this isn’t an entirely useless ascension talent, it is certainly a niche one.
+This Passive seems decent on paper as 125 EM is a sizable amount of EM.
+However, as most teams are capable of running Kazuha or Sucrose, their ability to utilize the 4VV set makes them a superior choice in most cases.
+While this isn’t an entirely useless Ascension Talent and can make him a good pick in specific teams, it is certainly a niche one.

 C1: Flower of Eden

 Transient Blossoms generated by Albedo’s Abiogenesis: Solar Isotoma regenerate 1.2 Energy for Albedo.